AdetolaKols/AdetolaKols/README.md

 I'm passionate about **cybersecurity** and bring a strong background in **data management** to the table.
 I enjoy working on hands-on projects that solve real-world problems, whether that’s improving **vulnerability management**, building **threat detection** tools, or aligning security controls with **data governance** practices.

 I’m especially interested in how secure data handling and classification can strengthen security workflows and reduce risk.
-You can check out some of my recent work—it's focused on making security more **practical**, **efficient**, and aligned with how data is actually used in organisations.
+You can check out some of my recent work, it's focused on making security more **practical**, **efficient**, and aligned with how data is actually used in organisations.